 - Shades on older torchiere lamps have a longish neck that measures 2 3/4" which fits around an oversize Mogul light bulb socket.
 Look under the TORCHIERES FOR OLDER LAMPS category for this style.

 - There is also very popular floor lamp, dating from the 1930-1950's, that looks like a torchiere but uses a different type of glass.
 If your floor lamp has a holder with screws, it will not take the older torch style.
 You need what is called an IES glass shade.
 Often the IES shade supports a fabric shade.
 Look under the DIFFUSERS FOR FLOOR LAMPS category.

 7. Chimneys usually sit within several prongs or inside of a round gallery.
 Again, measure inside edge to inside edge of the fitter and then look under the CHIMNEY category.

 8. Hurricane glass shades are commonly used on chandeliers and wall sconces.
-The holder or cup will measure about 1 3/4" inside edge to inside edge.
-The glass itself is called a 1 5/8" fitter, although the actual measurement is closer to 1 1/2".
+Measure the holder or cup will measure inside edge to inside edge.
+The glass itself is called a 1 5/8" fitter.
 Look under the 1 5/8" FITTER, CHANDELIER GLASS or HURRICANE categories for this style.